CPD is here

 The training will be specific to every class of licence, and will be mandatory for every electrical licence held.
 Sessions will be held at selected training centres at various locations across Victoria.

-It is hoped to run a pilot of the training in early March 2022, and then roll out the whole program to the rest of the industry in 2022/3, incorporating findings from the pilot.
+A successful pilot of the training was completed in March 2022, and the whole program will be rolled out to the industry in 2022-23, incorporating important findings from the pilot.
+Feedback from pilot participants was excellent.

 CPD is an exciting opportunity for all licence holders to enhance their skills and preserve the industry’s high levels of professionalism, bolstering the trade against rogue operators.